Placement Procedures

 Has the math sequence changed?

-The new course sequences for math are illustrated below.
+The new math course sequences are illustrated below:

-How will students be placed into math courses?
+How will students be placed into math courses starting Summer 2024 and beyond?

-Effective for the summer 2020 semester, math placement will be determined by a student’s high school performance.
+Effective Summer 2024, math placement will be determined by a student’s high school performance and overall high school GPA.

-• For placement into MATH 010 Structure and Concepts 1, MATH 044 College Algebra, and MATH 021 Introduction to Statistics, placement will be determined by a student’s high school GPA.
+• Placement into MATH 010 Structure and Concepts 1, MATH 021 Introduction to Statistics, MATH 005 Modern Mathematics, and MATH 044 College Algebra will be determined by a student’s high school GPA

-• For placement into MATH 035 Precalculus A, MATH 070 Precalculus, and MATH 065 Calculus 1, placement will be determined by a combination of a student’s high school GPA and the highest math course taken in high school.
+• Placement into MATH 035 Precalculus A, MATH 054 Precalculus B, and MATH 065 Calculus 1 will be determined by a combination of a student’s high school GPA and the highest math course taken in high school

-The grid below illustrates math placement, effective fall 2021:
+The grid below illustrates placement criteria effective Summer 2024:

 If you are eligible for...
 You are also eligible for...
 Provided...